Calm1403/School-Notes/README.md

 2. K.I.S.S - Keep It Simple Sweetie/Stupid. ( Somewhat Optional >:) ).

-Notes can be technical as long as the information is structured and clarified in a way that helps the person reading it.
+Notes can be technical as long as the information is structured and clarified in a way that helps the person reading it; they should be brief and well contained.

 Note that the format of documents only applies to notes written in the .txt format, so If you've decided to include notes in a format that you like written